 In line with the Charity Governance Code, we conduct an external review of the board every three years.
-Our last review was in 2021.
-The findings were reported to the board in October 2021 and the action plan put in place to address the recommendations is largely complete.
+Our last review was in 2021 and the next one will take place in 2024.
 Governance is also reviewed on an annual basis as part of the end of year assurance process.